 In Oxfordshire this year whilst the Heythrop hunt was hunting in Swinbrook, this badger sett was found blocked by Three Counties hunt saboteurs.

 Hunting is illegal and if the hunts were laying trails why would they need to block badger setts?
 If they weren’t chasing foxes, they would not need to be digging them out.
 Trail hunting is a lie.
-For more information on trail hunting and how hunts manage to circumnavigate the law, have a look on the League Against Cruel Sports (LACS) website.
+For more information on trail hunting and how hunts manage to circumnavigate the law, have a look at the League Against Cruel Sports (LACS) website.

 In June 2020, LACS revealed the impact of hunting on badgers.
 In the 2019-2020 fox hunting season, which only lasted for four months, LACS revealed that they had received 102 reports of incidents of suspected badger sett blocking.
 LACS works in partnership with Badger Trust and other organisations to end badger persecution.
 LACS Head of Enforcement, Steve Harris, is a member of the Badger Persecution Priority Delivery group which meets quarterly.
 The latest newsletter is below: